schoolcraft-cgt/163-Students/README.md

 See if you can clone the repositioy using the Desktop App, and then try to "commit" any single file to the Github repository I have provided.

-A successful commit will show up on your Github Page.
+A successful COMMIT and PUSH will show up on your Github Page.

 Give it a try... if you are up for the challenge!